 Watering the plants may result in chemicals from pine seep penetrating the soil, thus causing a hazardous effect on your food if you’re growing veggies.

-People mostly remove the topsoil and shift it somewhere to get rid of termites, but it won’t help.
-Termites dig deep down mud tubes into the soil, and removing topsoil won’t help in this.
+People mostly remove the topsoil and shift it somewhere to eliminate termites, but it won’t help.
+Termites dig deep down mud tubes into the soil, and removing topsoil won’t help.

 Consult Pest Control Specialist